fcsonline/cargo-permissions/README.md

 package under the hood.

 The main idea for this project is to have a set of _permissions_ associated with some specific list of standard packages.
-On the other hand, through a AST analysis, check the standard libraries used by a crate.
-For example, if a crate starts using `std::net` library, is going to adquire the `net` permission.
-All crates that use this other crate as dependency are going to adquire the `net` permission, inderictly though.
+On the other hand, through an AST analysis, check the standard libraries used by a crate.
+For example, if a crate starts using `std::net` library, is going to acquire the `net` permission.
+All crates that use this other crate as dependency are going to acquire the `net` permission, indirectly though.
 This permission acquisition goes up to the last package.

-Following this approach we can build a dependency tree with all adquired permissions.
+Following this approach, we can build a dependency tree with all acquired permissions.
 This set of permissions are going to give as much information about packages we don't control.